prosper20/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello.
 The script 8-James_Bond sets the permission to the file hello as follows: Owner: no permission at all, Group: no permission at all, Other users: all the permissions.
-The script 9-John_Doe sets the mode of the file hello to -rwxr-x-wx
+The script 9-John_Doe sets the mode of the file hello to -rwxr-x-wx The script 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode.